-- All incoming students attend several presentations (in person or virtually) during New Student Orientation introducing LECOM policies and procedures, safety information, evacuation plans, crime prevention, crime reporting, and related topics. - In accordance with New York state law, all LECOM at Elmira students attend an "Enough is Enough" training seminar. - Prior to orientation all in-coming first year students receive an Identification Badge/Card/Key and a Parking Permit. - All new employees receive an Identification Badge/Card/Key and a Parking Permit. - LECOM Security, in conjunction with Student Affairs, Administration, and Human Resources and the various student organizations, will provide crime prevention presentations as needed or requested throughout the year.
+- All incoming students attend several presentations (in person or virtually) during the New Student Orientation introducing LECOM policies and procedures, safety information, evacuation plans, crime prevention, crime reporting, and related topics. - In accordance with New York state law, all LECOM at Elmira students attend an "Enough is Enough" training seminar. - Prior to orientation all in-coming first year students receive an Identification Badge/Card/Key and a Parking Permit. - LECOM Security, in conjunction with Student Affairs, Administration, and Human Resources and the various student organizations provide crime prevention presentations as needed or requested throughout the year.